EUR/USD Trading Positions

 MOST INFLUENTIAL LEADING FIGURES FOR EUR/USD

-Since the most influential organizations for the EUR/USD are the Fed, the US Government and European Central Bank, their presidents are logically the people that have the biggest impact on the currency pair.
-Currently, the FED Chairman is Jerome Powell (since February 2018), the president of the United States is Donald Trump (since January 2017) and the President of the ECB is Mario Draghi.
+The most influential organizations for the EUR/USD are the Fed, the US Government and European Central Bank and their presidents.
+Currently, the FED Chairman is Jerome Powell, the president of the United States is Donald Trump and the President of the ECB is Christine Lagarde.
 Their speeches, statements, wording and decisions are closely watched to detect any signal of next potential move in the pair.